ILXL-guides/arrays-as-parameters/README.md

 }
 ```

+In the example above, the `display_points` function has access to `point_arr` that is an array of `point` objects.
+Each element of the array is still accessible using the bracket notation, but take note this gives access to a `point` object.
+Therefore, we are able to access the data members and methods of the array element by combining the bracket notation with the dot notation.
+Specifically, the example shows how we access the ith element of `point_arr`, which is a `point` object, and call its `x()` method.
+This is possible because `x()` is a public method defined in the `point` class.

 # Common errors
 ## Passing an array and an array element are two different things
 This function call passes the entire array